I learned something about homemade pie crusts recently.

 Most people are scared of them.
 And completely overwhelmed with the thought of making a homemade pie crust.

 I want to know…are you overwhelmed by the thought of making your own pie crust?
 Have you ever considered skipping past the pre-made rolled crusts from the store?
 Or you an old pre at homemade crusts?

 I’ve been making my own pie crusts for over a decade now.
 And yes, there was a point where I thought it crazy.
 Until I made one.
 Tasted it.
 And vowed only to go back on rare occasion when I’m in need of a little convenience.

-#8.
-When cutting in the dough, you want mostly crumb-y size pieces, but you also want some larger pieces of the fat/shortening.
+- When cutting the dough, you want mostly crumb-y size pieces, but you also want some larger pieces of the butter fat/shortening.
 The larger pieces will then get rolled out into the crust, causing it to be flakier.

 If you’re thinking about making your own crust for your Thanksgiving pies for the first time, don’t fret.
-If you have questions, please leave them in the comments…or on the $5 Dinners Facebook wall.
-We’re here to help!
+This is the best recipe!!

 - BLEND flour and salt in medium mixing bowl.

 - CUT chilled shortening into 1/2-inch cubes.
 Cut in chilled shortening cubes into flour mixture, using a pastry blender, in an up and down chopping motion, until mixture resembles coarse crumbs with some small pea-sized pieces remaining.

 - SPRINKLE half the maximum recommended amount of ice cold water over the flour mixture.
 Using a fork, stir and draw flour from bottom of bowl to the top, distributing moisture evenly into flour.
 Press chunks down to bottom of bowl with fork.
 Add more water by the tablespoon, until dough is moist enough to hold together when pressed together.